-GHB and its analogues are misused for their euphoric and calming effects and because some people believe they build muscles and cause weight loss.
+GHB and its analogs are misused for their euphoric and calming effects and because some people believe they build muscles and cause weight loss.

-GHB and its analogues are also misused for their ability to increase libido, suggestibility, passivity, and to cause amnesia (no memory of events while under the influence of the substance) - traits that make victims vulnerable to sexual assault and other criminal acts.
+GHB and its analogs are also misused for their ability to increase libido, suggestibility, passivity, and to cause amnesia (no memory of events while under the influence of the substance) - traits that make victims who unknowingly consume GHB vulnerable to sexual assault and other criminal acts.